 The 2013 Construction Media Index indicated that the way engineers sourced product information was evolving but the use of product directories and readership of trade journals remained strong.
 Also it found that both printed and digitally produced brochures were still in demand.
 Interestingly, when looking for technical support, the Index found that sample specifications were important and, although NBS is intended primarily for architects, it was regularly used by a quarter of Civil Engineers.

-There are over 200 construction exhibitions detailed in our UK Construction Exhibition Calendar; however, Civils Expo* (part of UK Construction Week), The Concrete Show, and Civil Infrastructure & Technology Exhibition (CITE) are amongst a number of dedicated events in the profession's calendar.
+There are over 200 construction exhibitions detailed in our UK Construction Exhibition Calendar; however, Civils Expo* (part of UK Construction Week), The Concrete Show, and Civil Infrastructure & Technology Exhibition (which is now part of Infrarail) are amongst a number of dedicated events in the profession's calendar.

 A number of awards ceremonies cover the sector and can offer sponsorship and promotional opportunities – examples are the British Construction Industry Awards and The Structural Awards.
 The Institution of Civil Engineers also holds a series of awards across the UK each year.
 There are over 115 construction industry awards schemes which offer sponsorship and promotional opportunities in the Construction Industry Awards section.